oracle/bpftune/FEATURE_PLAN.md

  - we notice new tuners appearing/disappearing from /usr/lib64/bpftune
    via inotify.
 We watch the above directory for tuner addition or removal to allow packages to separately deliver their own tuners.
+ - make (lib)bpftune assume capabilities as needed; this reduces the threat surface of a service that requires CAP_SYS_ADMIN.
  - We deliver a bpftune-devel package to support separate tuner development.
  - And also show a sample standalone tuner in sample_tuner/ ; it